Home > Analyses > Technology > Asana, Inc.

 Shareholder Return Policy

-Asana, Inc. does not pay dividends, reflecting its ongoing net losses and focus on reinvestment during its high growth phase.
-The company has a zero dividend payout ratio and yield, indicating no current shareholder cash returns via dividends.
+Asana, Inc. does not pay dividends, reflecting its ongoing net losses and reinvestment strategy.
+The company prioritizes growth and capital allocation towards R&D and operational expansion instead of shareholder distributions.

 Score analysis

-The following radar chart presents an overview of Asana, Inc.’s key financial scores to aid in evaluating its investment profile:
+The following radar chart illustrates Asana, Inc.’s key financial metric scores for investor assessment:

 Analysis of the company’s bankruptcy risk